Fred. Olsen History... the story so far

 2024

-And so to 2024, where Borealis set sail on an epic journey around the world, Bolette enjoyed time in Africa and the Indian Ocean, where guests were able to go in search of the Big Five, andBalmoral's guests were lucky to see the Aurora Borealis on her Northern Lights cruise.
-In early March, our fantastic new progarmme of cruises for 2025 and 2026 launched; with visits to the beautiful Amalfi Coast, Cinque Terre and Greek Islands planned, along with South America and Antarctica, the Caribbean and visits to our homeland with inspiring Norwegian Fjords cruises.
+And so to 2024, where Borealis set sail on an epic journey around the world, Bolette enjoyed time in Africa and the Indian Ocean, where guests were able to go in search of the Big Five, and Balmoral's guests were lucky to see the Aurora Borealis on her Northern Lights cruise.
+Visits to the beautiful Amalfi Coast, Cinque Terre and Greek Islands await, along with South America and Antarctica, the Caribbean and visits to our homeland with inspiring Norwegian Fjords cruises.
+And newly released cruises for the summer of 2026 offer chances to see the once-in-a-lifetime solar eclipse over Iceland and Northern Spain, along with visits to the Baltic, sailings along size-restricted French rivers, and explorations of the British Isles.
 We can't wait to welcome you on board!